 Get a written contract.
 Make sure the contract is clearly written and easy to understand.
 The expectations of both parties should be clearly stated on the contract including the start and finish dates, materials to be used, and itemized work detail.
 Be sure to read the small print.
 Take your time signing the contract, don’t be pressured to sign until you feel comfortable in doing so.

 Ask for a warranty.
 Be sure your contractor gives you a warranty on the work that has been performed and a warranty detailing the material used.
 The labor warranty may be for one to five years and the material warranty form twenty-five to fifty years.
 Some manufacturers may even offer a conditional lifetime warranty.

 Reliability, dependability, honesty, and trust should be the cornerstones of every roofing company.
-They are out there… you just have to diligent to find them.
+They are out there… you just have to be diligent to find them.

 At Landmark Roofing, we look forward to serving you.
-Pick up the phone and call us today for your free, no pressure written estimate.
+Pick up the phone and call us today for your free, no-pressure written estimate.
 We’ll help you take care of your home because we really do care about you.